kclamalex/kclamalex.github.io/content/about.md

 ---
 title: "About"
+menu: "main"
+weight: 2
 ---

-I am Alex Lam.
-A software engineer with strong interest in system software and performance engineering.
+I am Alex Lam, a software engineer with strong interest in system software and performance engineering.